 Section 4: The Association’s Board of Directors reserves the right to propose similar ballot issues within the two (2) year time frame if the Board determines there are exigent circumstances.

-I hereby certify that the foregoing Bylaws, consisting of Thirteen (13) pages including this page, constitute the Bylaws of THE COLORADO SPRINGS POLICE PROTECTIVE ASSOCIATION, INC. duly adopted by the Board of Directors of the Association as the amended and restated bylaws of the Association effective November 4, 2021.
+I hereby certify that the foregoing Bylaws constitute the Bylaws of THE COLORADO SPRINGS POLICE PROTECTIVE ASSOCIATION, INC. duly adopted by the Board of Directors of the Association as the amended and restated bylaws of the Association effective January 19, 2024.